 EVENT INFO

-Admission is free for members and children under 12. $5 for non-members.
+Admission is $5 for members, $10 for non-members.
+Children under 12 are free.
 Gates will open at 8 am.
 Member access will be from 9am – 4pm; general public access will be from 10am – 4 pm.

 Rare Tropicals – rare and collectable aroids – philodendrons, anthuriums, syngoniums.
 (Monstera Thai Constellation, Monstera Albo, Monstera Aurea, philo Pink Princess, philo Imbe variegata, Philo Bob Cee, Philo ring of fire, philo Birkin), collectable ficus (several imported from Thailand), associated bromeliads (neos), collectable crotons – 12+ varieties. (not Norma or Petra), Hoyas, a selection of sansevieria, and miscellaneous tropicals.